 Out of The Box

 Next, we explored the ideas surrounding a toolkit that would make it safe to “blow something up” as you learn about the relationships between sensors and actuators.
-The goal of this concept was to focus on a more guided experience and to leave the user with a kit of components which they can use to start making their first project.
+The goal of this concept was to focus on a more guided experience and to leave the user with a kit of components that they can use to start making their first project.

 The goal of the next iteration was to solidify the proper flow to better understand the best method for introducing the relationship between hardware and software.
 Similar discoveries arose reflecting that we did not fully resolve the issues from version 2.
 This forced us to radically shift the intended flow of our box by turning the box into a mini toolbox and workstation which immediately exposed all the components.

-Next we wanted to understand how novice makers experience the relationships between sensors and actuators.
-We thought this could be achieved through the introduction of a working circuit which could be used as the Galileo booted up.
-At that point the next flap of the box would open revealing a collection of different sensors and actuators to exchange with the working circuit.
+Next, we wanted to understand how novice makers experience the relationships between sensors and actuators.
+We thought this could be achieved through the introduction of a working circuit which could be used as Galileo booted up.
+At that point, the next flap of the box would open revealing a collection of different sensors and actuators to exchange with the working circuit.
 We discovered that there is a preconceived affordance: when kids saw an open box, they wanted to open all of the flaps at once as opposed to following the sequence of steps that would teach them about sensors and actuators.
 This instinctive response disrupted the flow of the experience.

 Final Product Deck